frederick buechner prize

 Essays should be between 1,500 and 5,000 words and contain a religious theme or element.
 Essays should be unpublished at the time of submission.
 (An essay that has been accepted for publication at a later date is eligible.)
 Each student is allowed to submit a single essay.

-The winner will be announced at Commencement if that winner is graduating, or at the fall awards ceremony next year if they are a continuing student.
+The winner will be announced at Commencement if that winner is graduating, or at the awards ceremony the following September if they are a continuing student.